eWaterCycle/ewatercycle-forecast/INSTALL.md

 ### NCL
 The NCAR Climate Language (NLC) library of command line tools to work on climate related data is used to convert data from grib files to NetCDF.
 It can be downloaded and installed from http://www.ncl.ucar.edu/

+### NCO

+NetCDF Operator (NCO) is used for a few operations where CDO fails to function properly.
+Install it from http://nco.sourceforge.net

 ### Cylc
 The Cylc workflow engine orchestrates the entire eWaterCycle system.
 Install Cylc from https://cylc.github.io/cylc/.
 Cylc also needs python, just as PCRGlobWB.